llmefficiency/llmdispatcher/README.md

 # LLM Dispatcher

+> **🤖 AI-Generated Repository**: This project was created using AI assistance to demonstrate best practices in Go development, API design, and documentation.

 A Go library for dispatching LLM requests to different vendors with intelligent routing, retry logic, fallback capabilities, and streaming support.

 ## Features